joeyjoey1234/Ardunio---x27-Stepper-Speedo-Gauge---LS-Swap/README.md

   - Converts to mph (4000 pulses per mile singal)
   - mph to steps (1.288 is the angle per mile on my gauge)
   - Does the above 3 times and gets an average on steps
+    - Any crazy movements above 14mph(54 steps) is taken out of the final average calculation.
-  - updates the stepper motor
+  - updates the stepper motor to the average position

  - Atinty85 i have is at 16mhz
  - i recomend you use caps above 16v for extra cushion